-Now on my journey to zero waste, one of the first things I splashed out for was a stainless steel water bottle.
-The Yeti was my model of choice, and I am still pleased with it, although I made a small modification.
+On my journey to zero waste, one of the first things I splashed out for was a stainless steel water bottle.
+The Yeti was my choice model, and I am still pleased with it, although I made a minor modification.
 Maybe I am overdoing it here but, I didn’t want any plastic to touch my water, so I added the aluminum foil to the lid.

 Related: Microplastic Pollution in Sea Salt.

-But seriously, tap water is more controlled than bottled water, and it is 4 times less the cost of bottled water.
-To me, it only makes sense to drink from the tap, but I have become susceptible to chlorine.
-I can taste it and smell it extremely easy.
+But seriously, tap water is more controlled than bottled water, and it is four times less the cost of bottled water.
+To me, it only makes sense to drink from the tap, but I have become susceptible to chlorine, and I can taste it and smell it exceptionally quickly.
 In Quebec City, I couldn’t even drink tap water.

 What are the solutions?

-First, I saw the GoPure at a zero waste shop in Montreal, and I got really excited.
-Simply drop a pod into your reusable water bottle, and it starts attracting the impurities in your water.
+First, I saw GoPure at a zero-waste shop in Montreal, and I got really excited.
+Drop a pod into your reusable water bottle, and it starts attracting the impurities in your water.
 Can it get any better?

 Perhaps?
-I wasn’t too happy about the fact that it comes in a little plastic capsule which you need to replace.
+I wasn’t too happy that it comes in a tiny plastic capsule that you need to replace.
 Being plastic and all that didn’t work for me.
 So I continued my search.

 Buying another product embedded in plastic that you need to refill or replace every couple of months.
 I wanted something that you can simply just drop into the water bottle, and it would do its job.

-Perhaps I have found the solution, it is called binchotan charcoal, and it is all-natural.
+Perhaps I have found the solution; it is called binchotan charcoal, which is all-natural.

 What is Binchotan charcoal?